 Top 5 Tips for Effective Teamwork

 Any person is able to work in a team, but effective teamwork is the true key to productivity.
-When comparing a dysfunctional team to a team which works well together, the results indicate that there are several factors which influence the success.
+Teamwork is important in any workplace, this becomes clear when comparing a dysfunctional team to a team which works well together, the results indicate that there are several factors which influence success.
 What are these factors?
 Read the tips below to find out.

 1. Appoint a strong leader

 A team has no direction without an elected leader.
 It is vital that this person is efficient and switched on when it comes to delegating tasks to the appropriate team members.
 This leader must also prioritise team goals over individual goals, ensuring they are committed to getting the job done.
 Finally, they must be capable of showing direction and increasing the morale of the team.

 From the moment the team is formed, particular attention must be paid to assigning direct responsibilities to each team member.
 If clear parameters are set from the beginning, there will be no overlaps of authority.
 This is an important step to make before delving into the project so that everyone is clear and on the same page.
 If everyone is clear on what they are responsible for producing, it helps prevent situations such as staff overlapping on tasks and the less desirable tasks being avoided.